+the Erasmus+ participation possibilities.

-In addition to the above mentioned, students also heard of the mobility opportunities from their peers and friends who took part in the Erasmus+ mobility programmes.
-It is important to mention the traineeship opportunities, which are also available to students within the same Key Acton of the Erasmus+ programme - International Credit Mobility.
-Traineeship is an opportunity that is almost never used at all, because majority, i.e. 90% is not informed of the participation opportunities but also a number of benefits that can be obtained by participating in this type of mobility.
+It is important to mention the traineeship opportunities, which are also available to students within the same Key Acton of the Erasmus+ programme - International Credit Mobility, Traineeship is an opportunity that is almost never used at all, because majority, i.e. 90% is not informed of the participation opportunities but also a number of benefits that can be obtained by participating in this type of mobility.